finger563/electron-template/README.md

 Electron App Template
 =====================

-This is a simple app template that successfully includes jQuery and materialize-css for cool JS, HTML, CSS desktop apps
+This is a simple app template that successfully includes JQuery, Materialize-CSS, and D3JS for cool JS, HTML, CSS desktop apps

 * JQuery